The Best Welcome Sign from Every State

 Hawaii

-Hawaii is the only state that doesn’t have an official state sign, but there are signs for various cities throughout the islands such as this one in Maui.
+Since Hawaii is an island and has no other state along its border, it’s the only state that doesn’t display an official state sign for travelers who cross into it.
+However, there are signs for various cities throughout the islands, such as this one in Maui, as well as in the airport.

 Welcome To Idaho